New Zealand Boys' Clothes

 School Uniform

 New Zealand as a former British colony, instituted a school system virtually identical to the British system.
 Slowly the country developed its own distinctive education system.
 One of the features of British education, at least for secondary schools, adopted from Britain was school uniforms.
-The first secondary schools opened in the country adopted the uniforms standard at British public (privte secondary) schools.
+The first secondary schools opened in the country adopted the uniforms standard at British public (private secondary) schools.
 One of the early New Zealand private schools (Wanganui College) played a major role in introducing short pants to the New Zealand secondary school uniform.
 The Headmaster at Wanganui College spent some time at a Scottish school, Loretto.
 He was so impressed with the uniform that he intrioduced it at Collegiate.
 At the time there were only a few secondary schools in New Zealand.
 Collegiate was such an influential school that most other secondary schools adopted a similar uniform.

 Hair Styles

 We do not have a great deal of information about New Zealand hair styles.
 As far as we can determine they were essebtially indestinguishable from British hair styles.
 Thus the styles we have seen from New Zealand photographsare the same that we see in England.
 We see the same fads such as Little Lord Fauntleroy ringlet curls in the late 19th century that we see in Britain.
 As in Britain we do no note the same cropped hair that we see in Germany.
 We do see the straight back and sides hair style that was popular in Britain durung the first half of the 20th century.
-After World war II, New Zealand seems less influenced by American hair styles then other aspects of American culture.
+After World War II, New Zealand seems less influenced by American hair styles then other aspects of American culture.

 Work Clothes